Kuettlingeria soralifera: Similar species

 Caloplaca soralifera shares similarities with several species the Caloplaca, particularly in terms of apothecium structure.
-The variability in their chemical compositions, particularly the presence or absence of specific compounds like parietin and anthraquinones, plays a significant role in differentiating them.
+The variability in their chemical compositions, particularly the presence or absence of specific compounds like parietin and anthraquinones, plays a role in differentiating them.

 Kuettlingeria furax: This species typically produces large lobules on the thallus surface and is delimited by conspicuous marginal lobes.
 Unlike C. soralifera, K. furax does not produce soredia and is considered a strictly parasitic species on Aspicilia species.

 Caloplaca spalatensis: It lacks structures for vegetative dispersal and presents flat areoles.
 C. spalatensis is found on calcareous bird perching boulders in Mediterranean regions, contrasting with the habitat preference of C. soralifera.

 Kuettlingeria xerica: Perhaps the most similar to C. soralifera, K. xerica does not produce soredia.
 Though morphologically similar, the two species belong to different chemosyndromes, with K. xerica lacking the parietin found in C. soralifera.

 Caloplaca chlorina: When sterile, C. soralifera can be confused with C. chlorina.
 However, C. chlorina usually has a non-pruinose thallus and, when fertile, differs significantly in its lecanorine apothecial margin.

 Habitat, distribution, and ecology

 Caloplaca soralifera is predominantly found on artificial substrates like asphalt, concrete, and mortar, and occasionally on natural substrates such as calcareous and siliceous rocks.
 It has been recorded in several European countries, including Austria, Bulgaria, the Czech Republic, Germany, Slovakia, and Romania, growing in exposed horizontal sides of structures.
 Its recorded elevation range is between 220 and 1450 m.
+It has also been recorded from North America, Bering Island in the Russian Far East, and from southern Siberia.

 This species is often associated with other lichens like Caloplaca crenulatella and Lecanora muralis.
 Its presence has been increasing in certain areas, possibly due to expanding substrate preferences and climatic changes favouring nitrophilous and basiphilous lichens.